HelixOriginator/private-school-teachers-rights-india-ready-reckoner/README.md

 # Ready Reckoner for Private School Teachers (India)
 ## School Obligations · Teachers’ Rights · Service Rules · Termination & Due Process

-A practical legal and compliance handbook for private school teachers in India.

-This project brings together the laws, board byelaws, and service norms that schools are required or expected to follow — especially around appointments, contracts, pay, leave, discipline, and termination.
+A practical, plain-language handbook that explains what private schools in India are required or expected to follow — and what teachers are legally entitled to during recruitment, service, discipline, and termination.

-The goal is simple: make teachers aware of their rights and help schools follow fair, lawful processes.

 Created by **Kallol Chakrabarti, Global Independent Researcher**.

 ---

-## Why this exists
+## Why this handbook exists

-Many private school teachers face:
+Across many private schools, teachers face:

-- Arbitrary or oral termination
+- sudden or oral termination
-- Unclear contracts and probation rules
+- unclear contracts and probation rules
-- Delayed or unfair salary practices
+- unpaid or delayed salaries
-- Denial of statutory benefits (PF, gratuity, maternity, etc.)
+- denial of statutory benefits (PF, gratuity, maternity, etc.)
-- Lack of awareness about due process
+- lack of due process in disciplinary actions

-Most problems happen because people don’t know what the rules actually say.

-This ready reckoner translates legal requirements into plain, usable guidance.
+- limited awareness of legal remedies

+Most issues arise not from complicated law, but from lack of clear information.

+This ready reckoner brings together the key rules, laws, and safeguards in one place so teachers can understand their position and act with confidence.

+---

+## What you’ll find inside

+The handbook is organised as short, usable sections rather than dense legal text.

+### Coverage includes

+- Central and state laws affecting private schools
+- CBSE, CISCE, and state board affiliation norms
+- Recruitment and appointment rules
+- Contracts, probation, and confirmation
+- Working hours, workload, pay, and benefits
+- Leave, maternity protections, and statutory entitlements
+- Disciplinary procedure and due process
+- Suspension and termination safeguards
+- Prevention of sexual harassment (POSH) compliance
+- Equality, safety, and dignity at work
+- Documentation and self-protection practices
+- Grievance redressal and legal remedies
+- Practical checklists and sample letters

 ---